Microlaena stipoides

 Where To Buy

 Occasionally sold by specialist native plant nurseries.
-However, often present in peoples gardens as a lawn and hedge weed.
+However, often present in gardens as a lawn and hedge weed.

 Attribution